Miss Monte-Cristo

 Miss Monte-Cristo (Korean: 미스 몬테크리스토) is a 2021 South Korean television series starring Lee So-yeon, Choi Yeo-jin, Kyung Sung-hwan and Lee Sang-bo.
 The series, directed by Park Ki-ho and written by Jeong Hye-won, revolves around Go Eun-jo (Lee So-yeon) a fashion designer.
 She vows revenge on all those friends who bring her downfall.
 The drama is loosely based on the famous French novel The Count of Monte Cristo by Alexandre Dumas hence the title.

-The daily drama premiered on KBS2 on February 15, 2021 and aired every weekday at 19:50 (KST) till July 2.
+The daily drama premiered on KBS2 on February 15, 2021, and aired every weekday at 19:50 (KST) till July 2.

 Synopsis

 Go Eun-jo (Lee So-yeon) is a fashion designer.
 She wants to make people around her happy, but her friends betray her and she loses everything.
-She swears revenge on all those responsible for her downfall.
-After 5 years she comes back as Hwang Ga-heun the daughter of Hong Kong's investor Jin Hwang to take revenge like The Count of Monte Cristo.
-Hence the title Miss Monte-Cristo.
+Swearing revenge on all those responsible for her downfall, after 5 years she comes back as Hwang Ga-heun, the daughter of Hong Kong's investor Jin Hwang.